- Deirdre Chadwick Elected President of BMI Foundation, Inc.

 The BMI Foundation, Inc.

 Support for the Foundation comes primarily from BMI affiliated songwriters, composers and publishers, BMI employees, and members of the public with a special interest in music.
 Many donors have chosen to contribute to the Foundation in the spirit of "giving back" to the field of music, which they feel has been generous to them.
-Because all members of the Foundation's staff and the distinguished members of the Advisory Panel serve without compensation, over 97% of all donations and investment income has been used for charitable grants.
+Because all members of the Foundation's staff and the distinguished members of the Advisory Panel serve without compensation, over 91% of all donations and investment income is available for charitable grants.
 Contributions to the Foundation are tax-deductible to the full extent allowed by law.

 Throughout the year, the Foundation works to administer the various competitions for awards, scholarships, internships and commissions.
 The final selections for these programs are entrusted to panels made up of some of the world's most distinguished artists and musicians, all of whom volunteer their time and knowledge.
 The focus of these programs is on American music; however, there are several opportunities open to international students.